UwULang/uwulang/README.md

 ## Try it Out

 Some simple scripts to try out!
-If you don't have c, try it out with the Python version in `./pseudocode/main.py`, otherwise running it in c with `gcc main.c -Wall -std=c99 -o main` (C is broke someone go fix it 🥺)
+If you don't have c, try it out with the Python version in `./pseudocode/main.py`, otherwise running it in c with `gcc main.c -Wall -std=c99 -o main`